 Accuracy: Deterministic method – 100% accurate

-Limitations: If SNI doesn’t appear at the start of the handshake, SSL/TLS certificate may only be available after 5 or 6 packets, which can cause a slight delay.
+Limitations: If SNI does not appear at the start of the handshake, the SSL/TLS certificate may only be available after 5 or 6 packets, which can cause a slight delay.
 Depending on the content provider, the same certificate may be used for different services (like email, news etc.).